 All this does not prevent Burma from being one of the most fascinating destinations around the globe, its people are simply delightful!
-Infrastructures are almost nonexistent and travelling is challenging but rewards are plenty, it is well worth the discomfort.
+Infrastructures are basic and travelling is challenging, yet rewards are plenty, well worth the discomfort!

-This series takes us through the most beautiful regions and to the exceptional sites around the country.
-We also explore some of the most fascinating aspects of Burmese society and of the daily life in SE Asia.
+This series takes us through the remote regions and exceptional sites around the country.
+We also explore some of the most fascinating aspects of Burmese society.

 Bangladesh is almost entirely surrounded by India, apart from a short border with Burma in the South East.

 The country's geography is dominated by the Bengal delta, the largest delta in the world.
 It also hosts the largest mangrove forest in the world.
 During the monsoon season more than one-fifth of the country can be flooded at once.
 Every year, an area larger than Manhattan washes away and this is getting worse as the country is already badly affected by climate change.

 Bangladesh is one of the poorest countries in the world.
 Dakka, its capital city, is vastly overcrowded and struggles with an array of serious issues.

 Travelling across Bangladesh is an amazing lesson in human resilience.
 The people are great and there are some rewarding surprises on the way!